If Niger, Burkina Faso Or Mali attack Nigeria Or Any ECOWAS Allies, Our Response Must Be Swift-FFK | Get the Latest News, National, Politics, Entertainment, Metro, Sport & Opinions.

 If Niger, Burkina Faso Or Mali attack Nigeria Or Any ECOWAS Allies, Our Response Must Be Swift-FFK

-In response to President Bola Ahmed Tinubu’s request for authorization of military action and other sanctions against the military junta in Niger, Femi Fani-Kayode, a former Director of New Media sub-committee of the defunct All Progressives Congress Presidential Campaign Council, has spoken out.
+Recall, On July 26, a coup organized by Mohamed Bazoum’s presidential guards resulted in his removal as president.

+Four days later, in Abuja, the leaders of ECOWAS handed the coup leaders a seven-day deadline to restore constitutional order or risk the use of force.
+The regional organisation slapped sanctions on the coup leaders, and Nigeria cut off energy and closed its borders to the impoverished West African country.

-Femi Fani-Kayode said, “However, if Niger, Burkina Faso, and/or Mali attack Nigeria or any of our ECOWAS allies for ANY reason whatsoever, or if they deploy their forces on even one inch of our soil, our response must be swift, shocking, deadly, and devastating.”
+According to Femi Fani Kayode, Our response must be prompt, stunning, lethal, and destructive if Niger, Burkina Faso, and/or Mali attack Nigeria or any of our ECOWAS partners for ANY reason at all, or if they deploy their forces on even the slightest portion of our territory.

-He went on to say, “We must kick them out, occupy their southern territories, take their capital Niamey, topple their military Government, and re-establish democracy.”

-Many of Femi Fani-Kayode’s countless Facebook fans and followers have responded to the latest post on his verified page.
+The military government must be overthrown, their southern areas occupied, Niamey taken, and democracy must be restored.

+The most recent post on Femi Fani-Kayode’s verified page has received responses from many of his innumerable Facebook friends and followers.

 )